partiql/partiql-docs/drafts/LET-DRAFT.md

 * Excluding `SELECT`, I could not find a case where the above definition can cause problem, the issue with `SELECT` will be further demonstrated below.

-In my opinion, if we decide that we shall not support `LET` in other clauses in the future, then `LET` should be consider as a keyword.
+In my opinion, if we decide that we shall not support `LET` in other clauses in the future, then `LET` should be considered as a keyword.
 * * *

 ### Case 2: Extending support to `GROUP BY`